-- (1) The distributor: - (a) must notify the retailer of planned interruptions and give the retailer all information that the distributor is required to give to a customer under rule 90; and - (b) must do so within the same time period as the distributor is required to notify the customer. - (2) The information must include information regarding the area in which the planned interruption is to occur. - (3) At the request of the retailer, and if the information is readily available, the information must include information regarding specific premises affected. - (4) If a customer contacts the retailer about a planned interruption requested or proposed by the distributor, the retailer must:
+- (1) The distributor: - (a) must notify the retailer of planned interruptions and give the retailer all information that the distributor is required to give to a customer under rule 90; and - (b) must do so within the same time period as the distributor is required to notify the customer.

+interruption is to occur.

-- VERSION 1RELATIONSHIP BETWEEN DISTRIBUTORS AND RETAILERS-RETAIL SUPPORT OBLIGATIONS - (a) refer the customer to the distributor; or - (b) if the customer does not wish to contact the distributor, give the customer the information provided by the distributor under this rule.
+- (2) The information must include information regarding the area in which the planned - At the request of the retailer, and if the information is readily available, the (3) information must include information regarding specific premises affected. - If a customer contacts the retailer about a planned interruption requested or (4) proposed by the distributor, the retailer must: - refer the customer to the distributor; or - if the customer does not wish to contact the distributor, give the customer the information provided by the distributor under this rule.